-Holmlea, The Green is shown in the photograph to the right.
+- Holmlea, The Green.
 Located on the north side of the village this house occupies a prominent position on the western side of the village.
-The house dates from the late 18th or very early 19th century and has a simple appearance consisting of 3 bays with a centre four panelled door and door case, flanked by two sash windows on the ground floor with three sash windows on the first floor above, to give a simple symmetrical appearance.
-The side elevations have single sash windows to the ground and first floor immediately on the return from the front elevation.
+The house dates from the very early 19th or late 18th century and has a simple appearance consisting of 3 bays with a centre four panelled door and door case, flanked by two sash windows on the ground floor with three sash windows on the first floor above, to give a simple symmetrical appearance.
+The side elevations have single sash windows to the ground and fist floor immediately on the return from the front elevation.
 The construction is a pale red brick with a slate roof.
-A set of original railings which occupied the front low wall to the house are under refurbishment.

-- Some Second World War defences are present in the village consisting of a concrete pill box to the east of the medieval fish ponds mentioned previously.
-The pill box has been included in the Scheduled Ancient Monument Site and is protected along with the fishponds. - 17 Comparison between the earliest maps from pre-1895 and later maps dating from 1965 indicate no significant structures demolished.
-A name on the pre-1895 map of "Mill Hill" suggests the presence of mill at some time. - The other non listed buildings in Elwick are predominately two storeys with a domestic scale and character.
+The rear of the house is very similar but with a recent extension which does not detract from the simple overall appearance of the house.
+A set of original railings which occupied the front low wall to the house has received conservation grant to help the owners maintain this character. - Some Second World War defences are present in the village consisting of a concrete pill box to the east of the medieval fish ponds mentioned above.
+The pill box has been included in the Scheduled Ancient Monument Site and is protected along with the fishponds. - Comparison between the earliest maps from pre-1895 and later maps dating from 1965 indicate no significant structures demolished.
+A name on the pre-1895 map of "Mill Hill" suggests the presence of mill and there is a written reference to a mill at Elwick in 1606.
+The site now contains Hill Garth. - 6.
+The other non listed buildings in Elwick are predominately two storeys with a domestic scale and character.
 Much of the appearance and character of Elwick is derived mostly from the 18th or early 19th century farm houses and farm buildings which have a horizontal architectural emphasis.
-As noted the majority of the farm buildings are on the north side of the village forming almost a complex of farm buildings (or former buildings), consisting of North Farm (see adjacent photograph), Potters Farm, Marindale House and 2 and 3 The Green.
+As noted above the majority of the farm buildings are on the north side of the village forming almost a complex of farm buildings (or former buildings), consisting of North Farm, Potters Farm, Marindale House and 2 and 3 The Green.
 This gives the north side of the village a different character to the south side with on the north side a broken series of frontages, while on the south side residential or former residential properties predominant which give a more continuous unbroken frontage to The Green.
 On the south side of the village, Home Farm at the eastern end is another significant farm complex.
 The construction used in the farmhouses is random stonework (reflecting there much earlier origin) with pitched clay pantiled roofs.
 In some cases stonework has been rendered or whitewashed.
 Windows in this part if Elwick have a horizontal emphasis with stoned mullioned windows or the use of horizontal sliding sash windows.
 In many cases these have been altered to other forms of window opening with the original window openings still visible in altered stonework (as at 2 and 3 The Green).
 Door designs are simple with boarded or four panelled doors being evident, frequently without door cases.
-Later 19th buildings which are mostly residential, like The Terrace (on the south side shown in the adjacent photograph) and have a vertical emphasis with a more consciously designed appearance.
+Later 19th buildings which are mostly residential, like The Terrace (on the south side) and have a vertical emphasis with a more consciously designed appearance.
 Materials are slate for roofs and factory made bricks for walling.
 Windows are vertical sliding sash with panelled doors emphasised by detailed door surrounds.